seananderson/metafolio/inst/ms/ms.md

 investment could represent improving the productivity ($a_i$) parameters, say through culling, to offset mortality increases due to changing temperatures.
-However, such a scenario is unlikely in the case of an endangered species species such as salmon.
+However, such a scenario is unlikely in the case of an endangered species where population levels are often well below levels where culling would increase productivity.

 We generated the thermal-tolerance curves according to